anisul-Islam/react-documentation-master/README.md

 ### [2.2 useEffect Hook](https://youtu.be/XEU3jlV9syI)

-The `useEffect` hook in React allows you to perform side effects in your functional components.
-Side effects can include data fetching, DOM manipulation, setting up subscriptions, and more.
+- A very important hook that every react developers should know.
+The `useEffect` hook in React allows you to perform side effects (outside of the scope of your app) in your functional components.
+Side effects can include making a network request to an API outside of your app for fetching data, manually DOM manipulation, setting up subscriptions, browser scrolling, and more.
 It's a crucial hook for managing the lifecycle of your components.

-Rule: Don’t call Hooks inside loops, conditions, or nested functions
+- **Rule: Don’t call Hooks inside loops, conditions, or nested functions**

 useEffct = componentDidMount + componentDidUpdate + componentWillUnmount